Updated on: 11/19/2019

 Self-driving cars are making their way from technology testing labs to the road, but transportation experts are buzzing about a new use of automated car technology: self-driving trucks that could haul freight long-distance without a human driver behind the wheel.

 According to Mercedes, one of the first companies to build a prototype self-driving truck, removing the human driver from the road could save lives.
-Thousands of drivers die in accidents related to semi-trucks and other commercial vehicles each year, and many of those deaths are attributed to fatigued commercial drivers dozing off on long-haul trips.
+Thousands of drivers die in trucking accidents each year, and many of those deaths are attributed to fatigued commercial drivers dozing off on long-haul trips.
 While Mercedes’ truck can’t navigate city streets autonomously, its programming can control the truck on the highway, allowing the driver to rest.

 A convoy of Freightliner Inspiration trucks, designed by Daimler, recently completed their first European cross-border trip.
 These trucks are semi-automated and connected to each other by wi-fi.
 The first truck in the convoy sets the route and speed for the trip, and the others traveling behind it receive signals from the first truck.
 Like the Mercedes model, each truck must still carry a human driver, even though they can drive themselves in certain situations.

 Otto, a company founded by former employees of some of the top names in the automated car industry, has taken a different approach to the challenge of turning America’s trucks into self-driving vehicles.
 Instead of building new machines, it plans to retrofit existing ones with hardware kits.
 Like Mercedes and Daimler, Otto is primarily focused on automating highway driving, which presents fewer challenges to programmers attempting to teach a computer to imitate and improve upon the judgment calls that an alert human brain can make in a split second.

 While automated trucks may save lives someday, they still have a long way to go before they’re ready to revolutionize the trucking industry.
 Mercedes hopes that its model will be deemed street legal within the next decade, and Otto is also gearing up to do battle with existing regulations on semi-trucks.